informalsystems/quint/doc/lang.md

 Our solution is not exactly equivalent to the TLA+ specification: We had to explicitly introduce the name `_FooBar` for the module.
 By convention, other modules should not access names that start with underscore (`_`).
-Should this happen, a TNT parser may issue a warning.
+Should this happen, a Quint parser may issue a warning.

 ### Discussion